pracovnik/MyScripts/ESP/ESP32-8048S070/readme.md

 Did:

-a) Downloaded openhasp firmware for my LCD, note I have c version
+a) Downloaded openhasp firmware for my LCD, note I have touchscreen version

 b) Downloaded the link for examples on aliexpress page of the product